hotosm/tasking-manager/docs/setup-development.md

         * ```.\venv\scripts\activate```
         * ```.\devops\win\install.bat```

-**Tests**
+#### Tests

 The project includes a suite of Unit and Integration tests that you should run after any changes

 ```
-python -m unittest discover tests/server
+python3 -m unittest discover tests/server
 ```

 ### Database

-**Create a fresh database**
+#### Create a fresh database

 We use [Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/) to create the database from the migrations directory.
-If you can't access an existing DB refer to documentation to set up a local DB in Docker create the database as follows
+Check the instructions on how to setup a PostGIS database with [docker](#creating-a-local-postgis-database-with-docker) or on your [local system](#non-docker).
+Then you can execute the following command to apply the migrations:

 ```
 python3 manage.py db upgrade
 ```

-**Migrating your data from TM2**
+#### Migrating your data from TM2

 You can use [this script](../devops/tm2-pg-migration/migrationscripts.sql) to migrate your data from the prior tasking manager version (v2) to the current one.
 Please see [this documentation page](./migration-tm2-to-tm3.md) for important information about this process.

-**Set permissions to create a task**
+#### Set permissions to create a task

 To be able to create a task and have full permissions as an admin inside TM, login to the TM with your OSM account to populate your user information in the database, then execute the following command on your terminal (with the OS user that is the owner of the database):